MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/issue-with-reset-admin-password.md

 ## Cause

-This issue occurs if the UsageLocation parameter isn't set for your user account in Azure Active Directory (Azure AD).
+This issue occurs if the UsageLocation parameter isn't set for your user account in Microsoft Entra ID.
 Self-service password reset for admins doesn't work if the UsageLocation parameter isn't set.

 ## Solution